Zach-GH/SystemAnalysisAndDesign/README.md

 <b> Briefly summarize the DriverPass project.
 Who was the client?
 What type of system did they want you to design? </b>

-<i> The client Driverpass wanted to develop a system that would help improve the overall education and cultivation of drivers that went through their system.
-They had needed a system designed to help customers schedule classes and appointments with drivers as well as be able to take tests online. </i>
+The client Driverpass wanted to develop a system that would help improve the overall education and cultivation of drivers that went through their system.
+They had needed a system designed to help customers schedule classes and appointments with drivers as well as be able to take tests online.

 <b> What did you do particularly well? </b>